Reach Out Today

 They’re essentially the same.
 Xanax and Farmapram are both derived from alprazolam and are prescribed for the same problems.
 Both treat anxiety and panic disorders by enhancing the effects of GABA in the brain to produce a sense of calm.

 Xanax is the most well-known brand of alprazolam.
 It’s produced by Pfizer; Farmapram, the Mexican Xanax, is produced by Ifa Celtics, a Mexican pharmaceutical company.
 Both come in similar dosages and forms, such as tablets (“Xanax bars”).
 The exact formulations, inactive ingredients, and appearance may differ slightly due to different manufacturing processes and standards.
+However, the lack of regulation for Farmapram can lead to variability in drug quality and potency, increasing health risks for users.

 The only real difference is Xanax is more common in the United States, and Farmapram is more common in Mexico.
 That’s why it’s referred to as “Mexican Xanax.”
 It may also be cheaper, at least for Americans, due to the difference between American and Mexican standards of living.